DrewCam/CYB6009-Data-Analysis-and-Visualisation/Assignment 01/Report copy.md

 - The `Operating.System` variable has a category for "Windows (Unknown)", "Windows 7" and "Windows 10+".
 Could be combined into a single category.
 As the "Windows 10+" category only has 4 observations, and combining the categories would make the variable more interpretable.

 - The `IPv6.Traffic` variable has a category for " " and "-".
 Which suggests missing data.
-This variable should be investigated further or repalaced with NA values.
+This variable should be investigated further or replaced with NA values.
 Alternatively, the variable could be removed from the dataset as it does not appear to be useful.
 False is the only category that has a significant number of observations.

-- The `Connnection.State` variable has categories Invalid, New and Related.
-We can combine these to better interprate the data where connection states are either "ESTABLISHED" or "OTHER". why would this make the data more interpretable??
+- The `Connection.State` variable has categories Invalid, New and Related.
+We can combine these to better interpret the data where connection states are either "ESTABLISHED" or "OTHER". why would this make the data more interpretable??

 ### Table 2 - observations